Vincenzo Seratrice the Elder

 Vincenzo Seratrice the Elder (Turin, 1851 - Lanuvio, 1922) was an Italian painter, mainly of genre paintings, archaeologist, antiquarian and furniture maker.

 He was born to an aristocratic family with connections to the court of Savoy; his father worked with Count Cavour.
-Adventurous, he abandoned his family and joined a traveling band of acrobats.
-After much traveling, he married and settled in Lanuvio, working as a furniture maker.
+Adventurous, he abandoned his family and joined a travelling band of acrobats.
+After much travelling, he married and settled in Lanuvio, working as a furniture maker.